Psychology Schools and Program Guide

 Should I attend an online psychology program or a traditional one?

-The answer to this question depends on a variety of factors, mostly related to your personal preferences.
-If you need more flexibility to attend psychology school, then you may wish to consider an online or hybrid program.
-If you prefer attending class in-person and have a schedule that allows you to be on campus, then a traditional psychology program might be best for you.
-If you do decide on an online program, you should make sure the curriculum is the same as or comparable to the on-campus version, to ensure you are getting the most for your money.
+The answer to this question depends on a variety of factors, and mostly on your personal preferences.
+If you need more flexibility to attend psychology school, then you should consider an online or hybrid program.
+If you prefer attending class in-person and have a schedule that allows you to be on campus, a traditional psychology program might be best for you.
+If you choose an online program, make sure it is appropriately accredited and the curriculum matches up to the on-campus version in order to ensure you are getting the most for your money.
 Check out our Guide to Earning an Online Psychology Degree for more information.

 How do I decide which psychology school is right for me?

-Again, the answer to this question is highly personal.
 To choose the best psychology school for you, do your research!
 Make sure the school you choose is regionally accredited and offers the specialization(s) of your interest.
-We also recommend that you apply to the top three schools of your choice, just in case your first choice doesn’t work out.
-Read some of our school profiles for more information.
+For their undergraduate degree, many students complete the first two years of study at a community college close to home, then transfer to a four-year institution to complete their degree.
+We also recommend applying to your top three schools of your choice, just in case your first choice doesn’t work out.
+Read some of our school profiles for more information about individual schools.

 How long will it take me to finish a psychology program?